MakieOrg/Website/src/blogposts/v0.23.0/post.md

 If the calculated shaftlength falls in this range, the shaft is scaled to that length.
 If it does not, the length is clamped to that range and the full arrow is scaled instead.
 If you want just shaftlength scaling you can set `minshaftlength = 0`.
-(Scaling will still happen if the shaftlength drops to 0.)
+(Scaling will still happen if the shaftlength drops to/below 0.)
 If you want just scaling, you can set `shaftlength` to a fixed value.

 ```julia